mithilmanjrekar/node-mysql-dockercompose/README.md

 Files needed to be shifted to the project.

 1. Dockerfile
-   command: docker build --name node ./
+   command: docker build -t nodeapp ./
    description: This will create a image named node which is the name written in the dockerfile incase the name is changed                     please reflect the same in the dockerfile.

 2. docker-compose.yml